How to Handle School Pushback When Withdrawing to Homeschool in New Brunswick

 Don't over-share

-The Annual Home Schooling Application Form requires a program description.
-It does not require your daily schedule, a list of every textbook you'll use, your teaching methodology, your assessment strategy, or a room-by-room description of your home learning environment.
+If the Annual Home Schooling Application Form requests a program description, it does not require your daily schedule, a list of every textbook you'll use, your teaching methodology, your assessment strategy, or a room-by-room description of your home learning environment.
 Every piece of information you volunteer beyond what's legally required becomes a point of potential scrutiny.
 Provide what the form asks for.
 Nothing more.

 Don't be adversarial — be politely immovable

 Most principals and district administrators are not bad actors.
 They're following internal procedures that may not align with the Education Act's actual requirements.
 The goal is to be factual, polite, and firm — not combative.
 "Thank you for your concern.
-We've completed the process required under Section 16" is more effective than "you don't have the legal authority to demand this."
-Both are true, but the first one gets processed without resentment.
+We've submitted the application required under Section 16(2) and sent the school's administrative notification" is more effective than "you don't have the legal authority to demand this."
+It gets the withdrawal processed without resentment.

 Free Download